adolfokrah/konto/MOBILE_DEPLOYMENT.md

 This guide explains how the mobile app deployment workflow works with Shorebird for the Konto project.

+## Platform Support

+The deployment is split into two separate workflows due to CI/CD platform limitations:

+- **Android**: Deploys on Ubuntu runners (`mobile-deploy.yml`)
+- **iOS**: Deploys on macOS runners (`mobile-deploy-ios.yml`)

+> **Note**: iOS builds require Xcode and Apple's toolchain, which are only available on macOS runners.
+This is a standard limitation in CI/CD environments.

 ## Deployment Workflow

 The deployment is automated through GitHub Actions and triggers based on commit message patterns when pushing to the `main` branch.